Highlights

 Candidates for admission must meet the following requirements:

-The program will specifically use the grades from CUAA science pre-requisites delineated to create a calculated GPA in CASPA for only those science courses that are required by the program.
-This may create a discrepency between the calculated CUAA prerequisite science GPA and the CASPA "global" science GPA of all science courses taken.
+The program will specifically use the grades from CUAA science pre-requisites delineated (including repeats and withdrawals) to create a calculated GPA in CASPA for only those science courses that are required by the program.
+This may create a discrepancy between the calculated CUAA prerequisite science GPA and the CASPA "global" science GPA of all science courses taken.

-All prerequisite courses must be completed within 8 years of the time of application.
+All science prerequisite courses must be completed within 8 years of the time of application and must be completed with a C grade or better.

 For all prerequisite courses that require a lab, the lab must be completed in person.
 No online labs will be accepted with the exception of the 2020-2021 academic year.